Detect Any Shadow: Segment Anything for Video Shadow Detection: Experiment

 \textbf{Computational efficiency.} Furthermore, we compared our network with the recent VSD method~\cite{chen2021triple,lu2022video,ding2022learning,liu2023scotch} in terms of model size (Params), computational complexity (GMACs), and inference time (Time).
 The inference time represents the duration required to process the whole ViSha dataset~\cite{chen2021triple}, \emph{i.e.}, 70 videos with 6897 images.
 As shown in Table~\ref{tab:efficiency}, the data is obtained from Liu \emph{et al.}~\cite{liu2023scotch}, where ``*" indicates that the inference time is calculated on an A100 GPU.
 For comparison, our approach is calculated on an NVIDIA RTX 3090Ti GPU, which is slower.
 In terms of model size, the fine-tuned SAM has 93.73M parameters, while the long short-term network is 7.60M.
 Overall, our model has the fewest parameters among other VSD methods.
-Regarding computational complexity, although SAM has a relatively high computational cost, for each video it only calculate once, and our computational cost is very small during subsequent propagation (only 9.41 GMACs).
-Additionally, the total inference time for ``Ours" and ``Ours+" on the whole test dataset is 3.3 minutes and 4.2 minutes, respectively, which is faster than Liu~\emph{et al.}~\cite{liu2023scotch}, indicating the efficiency of our method.
+Regarding computational complexity, although SAM has a relatively high computational cost, our computational cost is very small during subsequent propagation (only 9.41 GMACs).
+Additionally, the total inference time for our method on the whole test dataset is 8.8 minutes, which is the fastest among other video shadow detection methods, indicating the efficiency of our method.